learn-co-curriculum/dsc-text-classification-lab/README.md

 ```

 At first glance, none of these words seem very informative--for most of the words represented here, it would be tough to guess if a given word is used equally among all 5 classes, or is disproportionately represented among a single class.
 This makes sense, because this frequency distribution  represents all the classes combined.
-This tells us that these words probably the least important, as they are most likely words that are used across mutliple classes, thereby providing our model with little actual signal as to what class they belong to.
+This tells us that these words probably the least important, as they are most likely words that are used across multiple classes, thereby providing our model with little actual signal as to what class they belong to.
 This tells us that we probably want to focus on words that appear heavily in articles from a given class, but rarely appear in articles from other classes.
 You may recall from previous sections that this is exactly where **_TF-IDF Vectorization_** really shines!

 ### Vectorizing with TF-IDF